 Allergy Aware Broccoli Beef Stir Fry

 The basic marinade ingredients for a Cantonese style stir fry are as follows: soy sauce, oyster sauce, sugar, and cornstarch.
 If you avoid soy, you can make your own soy-free soy sauce.
 Folks who are gluten free or who avoid wheat, use tamari sauce instead.
-People with shellfish allergy, omit the oyster sauce and use some soy sauce (maybe 50% the amount of oyster sauce) and an extra 1/2 teaspoon of sugar.
+People who are allergic to oysters, omit the oyster sauce and use some soy sauce (maybe 50% the amount of oyster sauce) and an extra 1/2 teaspoon of sugar.
 If you avoid cornstarch, try substituting with tapioca starch, which is a great thickener.
 If you need help finding other ingredients, check out what is in my cupboard.

 This recipe as written is free of peanuts, tree nuts, eggs, fish, and sesame.